safe-global/safe-wallet-web/apps/web/README.md

 To create a new component from a template:

 ```
-yarn cmp MyNewComponent
+yarn workspace @safe-global/web cmp MyNewComponent
 ```

 ## Pre-push hooks

 This repo has a pre-push hook that runs the linter (always) and the tests (if the `RUN_TESTS_ON_PUSH` env variable is set to true) before pushing.
 If you want to skip the hooks, you can use the `--no-verify` flag.

 ## Frameworks